adamwdraper/coderbase-get-started/appular/hello-appular.md

 ---
-title: Hello, Appular this is a Post with a Long Title
+title: Hello, Appular this is a Post with a Long Title to Test
 languages: []
 draft: true
 summary: A brief introduction to my appular project